MENU

 Refugee Livelihood Lab project manager Yara Younis (left) and manger Nada El Masry (right) awarding a Migrant System Change Leadership certificate.

 The Migrant Systems Change Leadership (MSCL) program is the first certificate of its kind offered by the Refugee Livelihood Lab.
 The program is designed for people who have lived a refugee or immigrant experience.
-Through a collaborative process taking place over eight months in an online setting, students will gain an understanding of foundational concepts related to equity, racial justice, Indigenous rights and decolonization.
+Through a collaborative process taking place over eight months in an online setting, students gain an understanding of foundational concepts related to equity, racial justice, Indigenous rights and decolonization.

 Learn more